linode/apl-core/README.md

 `Otomi` can be installed with the following advanced configuration options:

 - Use a DNS zone with LetsEncrypt certificates
+- Use your own CA
 - Configure Azure Active Directory as IdP
-- Use SOPS/KMS to encrypt sensitive configuration values
+- Use SOPS/KMS to encrypt sensitive configuration code like passwords
+- Use GitHub or GitLab as the configuration code respository

 Go to [otomi.io](https://otomi.io) for more detailed instructions.